What causes brick walls to crack?

 Climate and season change

-Your brick walls are constantly exposed to the temperamental Melbourne weather elements and a wide variation of temperatures from freezing cold during winter mornings to baking hot in peak summer sun.
+Your brick walls are constantly exposed to the temperamental Melbourne and Hobart weather elements and a wide variation of temperatures from freezing cold during winter mornings to baking hot in peak summer sun.

 Your brick and mortar are highly durable and highly water resistant but can degrade over the years and decades (like anything).
 When the mortar crumbles away and the bricks are looser and more exposed the wall integrity degrades and may start to flex - but being a rigid brick wall, it starts to crack.